 Eligibility and Requirements

-Most students planning to attend KU's Bachelor of Science in Respiratory Care program enter as a college junior after completing the first 2 years of prerequisites on the KU Lawrence campus or at another accredited college or university.
-In order to complete prerequisites and recommended electives, interested students should contact an academic advisor for assistance in course selection.
+Most students planning to attend KU's bachelor's degree program in respiratory care enter as a college junior after completing the first two years of prerequisites on the KU Lawrence campus or at another accredited college or university.

 Prior to entering the program students must complete two (2) years of undergraduate college course work including all prerequisite courses.

-Transfer students Note: To be transferable, prerequisite course work must be from an educational institution that is regionally accredited.
+Transfer students: to be transferable to KU, course work must be from an educational institution that is regionally accredited.
 This is not the same as national accreditation.
 More information.

 Grade Point Average